Sport in Winnipeg: Hockey

 From 1996 to 2011, Winnipeg was home to the Manitoba Moose.
 The Moose played in the now-defunct International Hockey League, before joining the American Hockey League in 2001.
 The Moose were the top minor league affiliate to the NHL's Vancouver Canucks.
-In 2004, the Moose moved from the Winnipeg Arena to the new MTS Centre. (since renamed Canada Life Centre).
-But returned to the city in 2015 as the AHL affiliate of the Winnipeg Jets.
+In 2004, the Moose moved from the Winnipeg Arena to the new MTS Centre (since renamed Canada Life Centre).
+They returned to the city in 2015 as the AHL affiliate of the Winnipeg Jets.

 In 2011, True North Sports & Entertainment, owners of the Moose and MTS Centre, purchased the NHL's Atlanta Thrashers, and relocated the team to Winnipeg, they were subsequently renamed the Winnipeg Jets.
 The team plays out of Bell MTS Place.

-Current Winnipeg-based amateur teams of note are the University of Manitoba Bisons, Winnipeg Ice (Western Hockey League), Winnipeg Blues (Manitoba Junior Hockey League) and Winnipeg Freeze (Manitoba Junior Hockey League).
+Current Winnipeg-based amateur teams of note are the University of Manitoba Bisons, Winnipeg Blues (Manitoba Junior Hockey League) and Winnipeg Freeze (Manitoba Junior Hockey League).
 Hockey Winnipeg, the local branch of Hockey Manitoba oversees minor hockey in the city.
+The city briefly had a Western Hockey League franchise from 2019-2023 known as the Winnipeg Ice.

 Major international hockey events played in Winnipeg include Game 3 of the 1972 Summit Series, various Canada Cup games, and the 1999 World Junior Ice Hockey Championships.

 Winnipeg has produced Hall of Fame hockey players Andy Bathgate, Bill Mosienko, Art Coulter, Ching Johnson, Frank Fredrickson, Jack Ruttan and Terry Sawchuk.
 Beyond that, 183 major league professional hockey players were born in Winnipeg.